Asymptotic Syzygies of Weighted Projective Spaces: Regularity Computations for Veronese Embeddings of General Weighted Projective Spaces

 Let $R = k[x_0, x_1, y]$ be the corresponding nonstandard graded polynomial ring.
 Then,

-Note that, for this setup, the only generator that is not in $R_d$ is $y^d \in R_{2d}$.
+Note that, for this setup, the only $k$-algebra generator that is not in $R_5$ is $y^5 \in R_{10}$.

-Let $S = k[z_0, \ldots, z_{12}]$ be the polynomial ring corresponding to the image of the Veronese embedding (so that each $z_i$ corresponds to a generator of $R^{(d)}$ in the above order).
-Since we rescale the grading by $d$ in $S$, $\deg(z_i) = 1$ for $0 \leq i \leq 11$, and $\deg(z_{12}) = 2$.
+Let $S = k[z_0, \ldots, z_{12}]$ be the polynomial ring corresponding to the image of the Veronese embedding (so that each $z_i$ corresponds to a generator of $R^{(5)}$ in the above order).
+Since we rescale the grading by $5$ in $S$, $\deg(z_i) = 1$ for $0 \leq i \leq 11$, and $\deg(z_{12}) = 2$.
 Thus, \cite{Symonds2011} shows that

-and $\beta^S(M)$ extends through row $\reg(M)+ \sigma(S) = 2+1 = 3$ (since $n = 2$ for this example).
-The Betti table of this Veronese embedding is given as Table \ref{tab:BettiTable}, so we can verify that this correctly identifies the number of rows. \end{example}
+and, since $n=2$ for this example, $\beta^S(M)$ extends through row $\reg(M)+ \sigma(S) = 2+1 = 3$.
+The Betti table for this example is given as Table \ref{tab:BettiTable}, which verifies that we have correctly found the number of rows. \end{example}

 In the above example, we chose $\mathbb{P}(1,1,2)$ with $d = 5$ in order to simplify the notation.
-However, if we had taken a different projective space of the form $\mathbb{P}(1^n,2)$ and any $d \gg 0$ odd, the resulting $M$ would still have exactly one degree $2$ generator, $y^d$.
-This is a key fact that will be fundamental to the results in this paper, so we provide it explicitly below.
-We state it in terms of $R$ to make the graded pieces clear, but the statement on $M$ is the same with the grading rescaled.
+However, if we had taken a different projective space of the form $\mathbb{P}(1^n,2)$ and any $d$ odd, the resulting $M$ would still have exactly one degree $2$ generator, $y^d$, which we prove below.
+We state the below lemma in terms of $R$ to make the graded pieces clear, but the statement on $M$ is the same with the grading rescaled.